As Jon Snow would say, ‘winter is coming’, and we’re definitely feeling the chill this month.

-While the frosty mornings might look Insta-pretty, your frozen windscreen is not so ideal, particularly as you can guarantee you’ll have to deal with it on a day when you’re also running late for work.
+While the frosty mornings might look Insta-pretty, your frozen windscreen is not so ideal, particularly as you can guarantee you’ll have to deal with it on a day when you’re also running late.

 In the search for a speedy solution many of us will turn to the trusty kettle and fling boiling water over the glass.

 But, turns out that’s not a great idea.

 Ditto using your credit card to be free of the frost.

 Thankfully there are ways to effectively and quickly remove frost from your screen without causing damage or forking out for an expensive de-icer.

 Research by Halfords, which polled 1,600 motorists about their winter motoring habits, a whopping half of all motorists have used a kettle of hot water to defrost their car windscreen.